 The word renaissance translates from the French as “rebirth”, and the period, which lasted from approximately 1400 to 1700, was a time of great cultural reawakening in the West.
 Spurred on by discoveries in science, mathematics and astronomy, the period changed the way that people saw the world around them and established the rebirth of classical Roman and Greek philosophy, culture and art.

-Masterpieces of the Renaissance: Selections from the National Collection is on display at the Bermuda National Gallery through to May 6.
+Masterpieces of the Renaissance: Selections from the National Collection is on display in the Watlington Room through to April 29.

 A True Renaissance Man

 The Honourable Hereward T. Watlington (Bermudian, 1902-1989) bequeathed his collection of paintings to the Bermuda government on the condition that they “establish a gallery suitable to house such paintings with such atmospheric control as the Metropolitan Museum of Art in New York”.
 Almost all the artists collected by Watlington were already held in The Met’s permanent collection, and the museum was identified as a second potential location for the deed of gift.